Labeling patients may lead to seriously inappropriate care.

 We have now arranged for a blood test.
 I suspect a mild case of AS.

 Getting it right requires insight and wisdom on both the part of doctor and patient.
 Most doctors are conscientious, work hard, do their best but still get it all wrong periodically.
 I do.
+Get a second, and if necessary a third and fourth opinion.

 So, where is all this leading?
 A healthy dose of sceptism is never out of order, not that I'm suggesting you should question and doubt every diagnosis and decision of all your doctors.
 But when that little inner voice is speaking to you, listen.
 When you own sense, your own intuition is speaking loud and clear, it never hurts to get a second opinion.
 Or a third.